aakanksharathore/MOTHe/README.md

 # MOTHe

 Mothe is a pipeline developed to detect and track multiple animals in a heterogeneous environment.
 MOTHe is a python based repository and it uses *Convolutional Neural Network(CNN)* architecture for the object detection task.
 It takes a digital image as an input and reads its features to assign a category.
 These algorithms are learning algorithms which means that they extract features from the images by using huge amounts of labeled training data.
 Once the CNN models are trained, these models can be used to classify novel data (images).
-MOTHe is designed to be generic which empoweres the user to track objects of interest even in a natural setting.
+MOTHe is designed to be generic which empowers the user to track objects of interest even in a natural setting.

 __MOTHe has been developed and tested on Ubuntu 16.04 using python 3.5.2__

 ## PIPELINE DESCRIPTION:

-MOTHe can automate all the tasks associated with object classification and is divided into 5 excecutables dedicated to the following tasks.
+MOTHe can automate all the tasks associated with object classification and is divided into 5 executables dedicated to the following tasks.

 1. __System configuration__: The system configuration is used to setup MOTHe on the users system.
 Basic details such as the path to the local repository, path to the video to be processed, the size of the individial to be cropped and the size of the bounding box to be drawn during the detection phase.